SAP-samples/xsc-cap-migration/README.md

 3. Replace <password> with the password for the migration user.
 4. Replace <TARGET_SCHEMA_NAME> with the schema name of your target CAP application.
 5. Open the SQL Console in your source system, Copy the entire content of the <Project_Name>_DataMigration.sql file and Paste the copied content into the SQL Console.
 6. Click on the "Execute" button to run the script.
-7. For each schema that you want to migrate,the owner of the schema or any user who has the permissions to grant the required privileges must execute the following statement:
-   	`GRANT SELECT ON SCHEMA "<SCHEMA_NAME>" TO <MIGRATION_USER>;`

 Follow the [SAP HANA Self Service Migration Tool](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-migration-guide/migrate-sap-hana-service-database-neo-to-sap-hana-cloud) steps will help you migrate the data from your source system to the target CAP application.